 Benidorm Old Town

 You can’t visit Benidorm without visiting Benidorm Old Town.
-The Old Town is hidden away behind all the sea of high-rises and is filled with some amazing places to eat, great pubs, and some fantastic shops that sell everything from shoes to electrical products.
+The Old Town is filled with some amazing places to eat, great pubs, and some fantastic shops that sell everything from shoes to electrical products.

 Benidorm Old Town comes alive at night with some amazing clubs and pubs.
 The streets are filled at night with people looking for great food and a fun filled night out.